markpub/markpub/README.md

 **Optional options:**
 - `--config, -c <file>` - Path to YAML config file (default: `./markpub.yaml`)
-- `--theme, -t <directory>` - Path to directory of HTML theme files (default is to use the Markpub provided theme)
+- `--theme, -t <directory>` - Path to directory of HTML theme files (leave off to use the MarkPub-provided theme)
 - `--root, -r <name>` - Website root directory name (needed for GitHub Pages hosting)
 - `--lunr` - Create lunr search index (requires npm and lunr to be installed)
 - `--commits` - Include Git commit messages and times in All Pages